isaacarnault/aws-ec2/EC2_AWS.md

 </p>
 </details>

-- There you go, type your IPv4 public address in your browser and you should see your web server online.<br>
+- There you go, type your `IPv4 public address` in your browser and you should see your `Web Server` online.<br>

 <details>
 <summary>🔴 See output</summary>